-An NFT of the word ‘test’ that looks like it was made on Microsoft Paint sold this September on FTX for an unbelievable $270,000.
+An NFT of the word ‘test’ that looks like it was made on Microsoft Paint sold on FTX for an unbelievable $270,000.

-FTX is a cryptocurrency exchange which recently launched its NFT marketplace.
-The CEO, Sam Bankman-Fried, released the Testing Testing 123 NFT to test the new marketplace, and one lucky bidder bought the JPEG for the price of a small house.
+FTX is a now-defunct cryptocurrency exchange that launched an NFT marketplace.
+The CEO, Sam Bankman-Fried, released the Testing Testing 123 NFT to test the new marketplace, and one (not so) lucky bidder bought the JPEG for the price of a small house.

 Between Two Naps, a luxury brand for dog wearables, auctioned off a non-fungible twig, which is literally a twig picked from the ground in New York City.